AdithyaPrasad-pro/churn-predictor-xgboost/README.md

 Through this project, I learned:

 * The difference between classification and regression problems
-* Why feature engineering is important
+* Why One-Hot Encoding is required for categorical data
-* How One-Hot Encoding works
+* How XGBoost works for structured datasets
-* Why XGBoost is a powerful algorithm for structured data
+* The importance of experimentation in machine learning
-* The importance of understanding the data before training a model
+* That feature engineering is hypothesis-driven and should always be evaluated using model performance

 ---

 ## Future Improvements

-* Perform hyperparameter tuning
+* Hyperparameter tuning
-* Apply Cross Validation
+* Cross Validation
-* Compare XGBoost with Random Forest and Logistic Regression
+* Feature Importance Analysis
-* Build a web application for customer churn prediction
+* Model comparison with other algorithms
-* Deploy the model online
+* Deployment as a web application

 ---